HowardYong/SpanBERT/README.md

 Dependencies: `heapq`

-The extracted relations are stored in a RelationSet object, which is a class designed to handle priority ordering efficiently and duplicate elements.
+The extracted relations are stored in a `RelationSet` object, which is a class designed to handle priority ordering efficiently and duplicate elements.
 The main attributes it stores is a priority queue (implemented with a list and heap), a set, the spaCy relation of interest, and a string corresponding to the specified method of relation extraction at user-input.
 The following system-defined methods are overwritten for the object

-`__len__()`: Returns the length of the queue `__str__()`: Prints all relations and their confidence (if SpanBERT is specified), subject, and object in the specified format by the reference implementation
+`__len__()`: Returns the length of the queue

+`__str__()`: Prints all relations and their confidence (if SpanBERT is specified), subject, and object in the specified format by the reference implementation

-`__getitem__()`: Returns the i-th element in sorted order
+`__getitem__()`: Returns the `i`-th element in sorted order

 The `add(element, priority)` method is used to add new relations and returns the number of duplicate relations encountered.
 Firstly, the provided element (or relation) is checked for membership in the set to handle duplicates.
 If it is not a duplicate relation, the priority queue pushes the element with priority as the confidence of the relation.
 The priority queue is maintained as a linear representation of a max heap.
 The priority of the relation is irrelevant to the case of GPT-3, since all elements have the same confidence/priority.
 If a given relation is a duplicate, the current priority is compared with the new priority.
-If the current priority is higher, then no change is made to the RelationSet and the number of duplicate elements increments.
+If the current priority is higher, then no change is made to the `RelationSet` and the number of duplicate elements increments.
 If the current priority is lower than the new priority, only if SpanBERT was specified, then the old relation confidence is updated (GPT-3 assumes confidence 1.0 for all relations).
-The number of duplicate relations is used to compute the number of extracted relations for a given web page, which is the length of the RelationSet object minus the number of duplicates encountered.
+The number of duplicate relations is used to compute the number of extracted relations for a given web page, which is the length of the `RelationSet` object minus the number of duplicates encountered.

 The `__getitem()__` system-defined, or dunder, method implementation is particularly used in `update_query()`.
 It enforces ordered indexing of values by decreasing order of confidence.
-This simplifies the query update process as the RelationSet object can simply be indexed in order.
+This simplifies the query update process as the `RelationSet` object can simply be indexed in order.

 ## External references